What is temporomandibular joint dysfunction (TMJ)?

 - Instrument assisted soft tissue mobilization (IASTM)

-- TMJ mobilizations for restoration of proper arthokinematics
+- TMJ mobilizations for the restoration of proper arthokinematics

 - Cervical spine postural reeducation